mistymyto/apush/events/wwii.md

 - [The Casablanca Conference](casablanca_conference.md), 1943
 - [The Tehran Conference](tehran_conference.md)
 - [D-Day Invasion](d-day.md), Jun 6, 1944
+- Battle of the Bulge, 1945
+    - Last major German Blitzkrieg

 ## Mobilization
 > "We must be the great arsenal of democracy." - [FDR](../people/roosevelt_franklin.md), 1940